Akki356/TechChallengeApp/solution/README.md

 eg:kubctl port-forward techchallengeapp-deployment-bf677df7f-4d8b5

 Step 12:
-Access the the frontend using browser on url http://localhost:3000
+Access the the frontend using browser on url http://localhost:3000 or http://externalip To find the external ip run ```kubectl get svc techchallengeapp-service```